HN-Gibson/CT-Assignment-PythonTuples/README.md

 ---

-This is where I will show my understanding of the tuples.
+This is where I will show my understanding of tuples.